jinhaworld/jekyll-theme-chirpy/_posts/2021-5-24-Graph-Theory-Algorithms.md

 categories: [Computer Science, Graph Theory]
 tags: [algorithms]     # TAG names should always be lowercase
 ---
 This is a guide that I made a while ago for graph theory.
-It doesn't include any algorithms (will have another post on it) but more of rigorous definitions and properties of different types of graphs.
+It doesn't include any algorithms (will have another post on it) but more of formal definitions and properties of different types of graphs.
 It will likely be updated & improved in the future.
-Please also note that this post does not necessarily deal with competitive programming.
+Please also note that this post does not necessarily deal with cp.

 # Core Terminology